 Relation to concrete demolition shears

 Concrete demolition shears grip at edges, openings, and cut joints.
 Uniformly compacted concrete enables defined demolition edges and a reproducible spalling of the concrete cover.
 Heterogeneous areas with air voids and gravel pockets, by contrast, lead to uneven removal depths, increased fragmentation, and unnecessary rework.
-Well-compacted concrete therefore improves the predictability of material behavior under the shear’s bite—especially in selective deconstruction and during gutting.
+Well-compacted concrete therefore improves the predictability of material behavior under the shear’s bite – especially in selective deconstruction and during gutting.
+This supports controlled sequencing and reduces unplanned crack branching into elements that must remain intact.

 Relation to stone and concrete splitters

 Stone and concrete splitters generate controlled crack formation along predefined lines.
 The quality of compaction influences crack initiation and propagation.
 In homogeneous, dense concrete, cracks run in a defined way and follow the planned splitting axes.
-In areas with voids or segregated zones, the crack can deflect or branch unevenly—with consequences for safety, efficiency, and material separation.
+In areas with voids or segregated zones, the crack can deflect or branch unevenly – with consequences for safety, efficiency, and material separation.
+Uniform compaction thus promotes accurate splitting with reduced secondary breakage.

 Internal vibrators in the context of gutting and cutting

 When creating openings, making precision cuts, and during gutting, anchoring and grouting work is often performed: for example, grouting built-in components, backfilling core drilling holes, or closing local concrete pockets.
 An internal vibrator, selected to match the component geometry, ensures that grout mortar seats fully and no voids remain.
-This facilitates subsequent steps—from precise cutting through gripping with concrete demolition shears to the safe load transfer of temporary fixings.
+This facilitates subsequent steps – from precise cutting through gripping with concrete demolition shears to the safe load transfer of temporary fixings.
+Short and gentle insertions are recommended to avoid segregation in fine-grained grouts and repair mortars.

-Internal vibrator in tunnel construction and massive components
+Internal vibrators in tunnel construction and massive components

 In rock demolition and tunnel construction, cast-in-place concrete sections, inner linings, and massive support bodies are common.
 Here, the internal vibrator counteracts elevated air-void contents and prevents gravel pockets in areas with dense reinforcement.
 For large component thicknesses, compaction radii, insertion grids, and layer heights are planned so that complete air release is achieved.
-Uniform compaction improves durability—a factor that later, in selective deconstruction, makes behavior under demolition-shear or splitter loading more predictable.
+Uniform compaction improves durability – a factor that later, in selective deconstruction, makes behavior under demolition-shear or splitter loading more predictable.
+Continuous monitoring of insertion intervals and access routes is essential in confined tunnel geometries.

 Interfaces with hydraulic power packs and tool logistics

 On construction sites where hydraulic power packs are already available for demolition tools, a hydraulically driven internal vibrator can offer logistical advantages.
-Short hose runs, centralized energy supply, and reduced equipment changes support efficient workflows—from concreting to preparatory deconstruction steps.
+Short hose runs, centralized energy supply, and reduced equipment changes support efficient workflows – from concreting to preparatory deconstruction steps.
 It remains important to combine frequency and flow capacity so that compaction proceeds stably and gently on the material.
+Thermal management, oil cleanliness, and coordinated quick-couplers further reduce downtime and wear.

 Occupational safety and ergonomics